The Traveler's Secret

 The mother and father looked at each other.
 Nina said, "Then we do, too."

-The old man's other dying wish was fulfilled in less than a year, when the wedding took place of Oresto and Cecilia.
-And the happily married couple, along with Augustus and Nina, lived happily together for many years to come.
+The old man’s secret wish on his dying day was fulfilled in less than a year, when the wedding took place of Oresto and Cecilia.
+And the married couple, along with Augustus and Nina, lived happily together for many years to come.